mahfuz-prog/python/HEIC to png, jpg, jpeg converter/README.md

-# HEIC to Png converter
+# HEIC to png, jpg, jpeg converter

 ### Create a folder and inside it